Skip to main content

 });

-Store the mall's products in a database to facilitate product display on subsequent pages using the database.
+Store the mall's products in a database to facilitate product display on subsequent pages.

 1. Go to the WeChat Developer Tools > Cloud Development Console > Database page.
 Create three collections: carts, goods, and orders.

 2. Go to the goods collection, click Add Record to add some initial information.
-The attributes of each data record are as follows:
+The attributes for each data record are as follows:

 • count: Product quantity.

-• imageSrc: Product image, retrieved from cloud storage.
+• imageSrc: Product image, obtained from cloud storage.

 • price: Product price.